Where Will World Cup Betting Be Legal When US Hosts in 2026?

 Granted, there’s time.
 But legalizing and implementing sports betting takes time.

-Crucially, California voters roundly rebuked two attempts at legalizing sports betting on Nov.
-8. Most industry observers don’t foresee another effort being launched in a state weary of the process until 2024 at the earliest.
+Crucially, California voters roundly rebuked two attempts at legalizing sports betting in 2022.
+Most industry observers don’t foresee another effort being launched in a state weary of the process until 2024 at the earliest.

 Pro sports teams in Georgia have lamented lost revenue streams without legal wagering but have not generated much traction and lost an ally when Democrat Stacey Abrams was defeated in her run for governor.